 So, I’m kind of more of the opinion if we could even get the top 20 or 25 percent maybe we can push it down to 50 percent voluntarily.

-If we could start having a bunch of stories to tell that, “Hey this isn’t being done because an outsider says it’s best.”
+If we could start having a bunch of stories to tell, “Hey this isn’t being done because an outsider says it’s best.”
 And by an outsider, I mean like a regulatory agency or state or federal agency saying, “You have to do this.”

 We’re doing this because it’s best for us, the water and wastewater systems that are doing it.
 And we’re doing asset management because we achieved the benefits ourselves.